 Till date, one of the most common forms of delivery is the conventional model, in which the customer places an order with the local restaurant and then awaits the restaurant to deliver it over to his/her place.
 This kind of conventional food delivery has more than 85% market share, and most of these food delivery orders are still placed by phone.

-Today, in this post, we will see what it takes to develop an on-demand food delivery app.
+Today, in this post, we will see what it takes to build a food delivery app like UberEats or Deliveroo?

 In the present food delivery plot, there are two types of food delivery startup models which are standing top in the list.

 Taking the foundation of the conventional system of food delivery, the aggregator model-based startups act as a bridge that connects the restaurants and customers in the vicinity by providing a platform to the customers to browse through a variety of cuisines and restaurants to choose from.
 Now, being a 3rd-party food delivery applications, they offer support for ordering food for the customers and on the other hand, good exposure for the restaurants.